JOINT VENTURE DRILLING PROGRAM

 Monza is an entity separate from any other entity with its own separate creditors who will be entitled, upon its liquidation, to be satisfied out of Monza’s assets prior to any value in Monza becoming available to holders of its equity.
 The assets of Monza are not available to pay creditors of the Company and its affiliates.

-Through June 30, 2022, members of Monza made partner capital contributions, including W&T’s contributions of working interest in the drilling projects, to Monza totaling $302.4 million and received cash distributions totaling $109.3 million.
-Through June 30, 2022, W&T made total capital contributions, including the contributions of working interest in the drilling projects, to Monza totaling $68.2 million and received cash distributions totaling $24.6 million.
+Through March 31, 2022, members of Monza made partner capital contributions, including our contributions of working interest in the drilling projects, to Monza totaling $302.4 million and received cash distributions totaling $95.8 million.
+W&T’s net contribution to Monza, reduced by distributions received, as of March 31, 2022 was $47.8 million.

 Consolidation and Carrying Amounts

-W&T’s interest in Monza is considered to be a variable interest that is proportionally consolidated.
-Through June 30, 2022, there have been no events or changes that would cause a redetermination of the variable interest status.
+W&T’s interest in Monza is considered to be a variable interest that we account for using proportional consolidation.
+Through March 31, 2022, there have been no events or changes that would cause a redetermination of the variable interest status.
 W&T does not fully consolidate Monza because the Company is not considered the primary beneficiary of Monza.

-Additionally, during the year ended December 31, 2021, W&T called on Monza to provide cash to fund its portion of certain Joint Venture Drilling Program projects in advance of capital expenditure spending, and the unused balances as of June 30, 2022 and December 31, 2021 were $5.2 million and $14.8 million, respectively, which are included in the Condensed Consolidated Balance Sheet in Advances from joint interest partners
+As of March 31, 2022, W&T recorded $2.1 million, net, in Oil and natural gas properties and other, net, $(0.5) million in Other assets, $0.3 million in Asset retirement obligations and $11.0 million, net, increase in working capital in the Condensed Consolidated Balance Sheet in connection with the proportional interest in Monza’s assets and liabilities.
+As of December 31, 2021, W&T recorded $3.5 million in Oil and natural gas properties and other, net, $2.5 million in Other assets, $0.3 million in ARO and $4.6 million, net, increase in working capital in the Condensed Consolidated Balance Sheet in connection with the proportional interest in Monza’s assets and liabilities.
+Additionally, during the year ended December 31, 2021, W&T called on Monza to provide cash to fund its portion of certain Joint Venture Drilling Program projects in advance of capital expenditure spending, and the unused balances as of March 31, 2022 and December 31, 2021 were $6.5 million and $14.8 million, respectively, which are included in the Condensed Consolidated Balance Sheet in Advances from joint interest partners.